spacebeam/research/web/spacebeam.org/content/updates/howto-gather.md

 Start the original example again and run `launcher.py` to see what gives?

-### Run the original `example.py`
+## Step 1 - Run the original `example.py`

 ```
 $ python3 /usr/src/TorchCraft/examples/py/example.py -t 127.0.0.1

 ```

-### Run the `launcher.py` script
+## Step 2 - Run the `launcher.py` script

 ```
 $ python3 /usr/src/starcraft-sif/examples/launcher.py
 ```

-If everything works as expected, you will see Chaoslauncher, the first time it will ask for the location of `StarCraft.exe`, you will find it on `/opt/StarCraft/` confirm and it will ask probably to restart `Chaoslauncher.exe`, kill the current session with `Control-C` in the terminal where you start `launcher.py` and run it again.
+If everything works as expected, you will see `Chaoslauncher`, the first time it will ask for the location of `StarCraft.exe`, you will find it on `/opt/StarCraft/` confirm and it will ask probably to restart `Chaoslauncher.exe`, kill the current session with `Control-C` in the terminal where you start `launcher.py` and run it again.

 ```
 $ python3 /usr/src/starcraft-sif/examples/launcher.py